WildCodeSchool/workshop-html-css-responsive/README.md

 > The objectives of this workshop:
 > - improve the HTML integration with Flex and Grid properties.
-> - make the whole thing responsive and mobile first.
+> - make the whole thing responsive.

 ## Layout of your website
-You will have to create a basic responsive website (mobile first) following the layout below (**do not try** to be pixel perfect, this image is just a guide).
+You will have to create a basic responsive website following the layout below (**do not try** to be pixel perfect, this image is just a guide).

 ![Layout to reproduce](mobile_layout.png)